 - A separate steam and temperature control feature for best results.

-- Burst of steam and spray mist functions to straighten tough creases.
+- A burst of steam and spray mist functions to straighten tough creases.

 - Auto off for power.